canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 ## Official languages

-Source code is exempt (including inline comments) of the provisions of the [Official languages Policy](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26160).
+Source code is exempt (including inline comments) of the provisions of the [Policy on Official Languages](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=26160).

 Documentation (not in source code files) should however be bilingual?